waa/bacula-tapealert/README.md

 - Identify the ArchiveDevice setting in your SD tape drive device.
 We will use the `/dev/tape/by-id/scsi-350223344ab000900-nst` from the configuration example above.

-- Next, run the script, adding the `test` and `logging` command line options:
+- Next, run the script, adding the `logging` and `test` command line options:
 ```
 # /opt/bacula/scripts/bacula-tapealert.py /dev/tape/by-id/scsi-350223344ab000900-nst logging test
 ```

-- When run with these two options, the `test` option will tell the script to ignore the device parameter, and instead use the sample `tapeinfo` output included in the script in the `fake_tapeinfo_txt` variable.
-This text variable contains some example `TapeAlert` lines that might be included in a tapeinfo output.
+- The `logging` command line parameter enables logging to a file (default /opt/bacula/working/bacula-tapealert-py.log). **Note:** Without this option, the script does not log anything.

-Additionally, the `logging` parameter enables logging to a file (default /opt/bacula/working/bacula-tapealert-py.log).
-Without this option, the script does not log anything.
+- The `test` command line parameter, forces the script to ignore the **drive_device** command line parameter, and instead use the sample `tapeinfo` output included in the script in the `fake_tapeinfo_txt` text string variable.
+This text variable contains some example `TapeAlert` lines that might be included in a tapeinfo output when the drive indicates there is one or more issues.
+You may edit this `fake_tapeinfo_txt` as needed, including TapeAlert codes that you want/need to see tested and have them detected and handled by the SD.

-The output you should see when run the with above command line should be:
+The output you should see when the script is run the with above command line should just be the following:
 ```
 TapeAlert[1]
 TapeAlert[2]